 There are different types of fans based on its design.
 There are table fans, pedestal fans, window fans, tower fans, ceiling fans, exhaust fans and the list is exhausting too.
 All of them work on the same principle and the methods of cleaning a fan is applicable to all kinds.

 Cleaning and maintenance of your fan is something you must do.
 Dirty fans not only look horrible, the dust settled on it can cause allergies too.
-Regular maintenance of your fan will enhance its life and also reduce your electricity bill as they will always be in a perfect working condition, bearing a shiny look without those disturbing noises.
+Regular ceiling fan maintenance will enhance its life and also reduce your electricity bill as they will always be in a perfect working condition, bearing a shiny look without those disturbing noises.

 1. Take a hand vacuum cleaner and vacuum each wing.
 Before doing this wear glasses to prevent the dust from falling into your eyes.

 2. If you do not have a vacuum cleaner then pull in a ladder and take a damp cloth and wipe, go gently on each wing of the fan and wipe dust on both the sides.
 Apply equal pressure on all the wings.

 The best way to do this task is to use a pillow case, dust gets collected inside the case preventing it from dirtying the floor and getting into the furniture.
 Once you are done you can just reverse it and dust it into a bin.